DANCING ON NATURE

 Grace Exhibition Space met the remarkable Nicola Fornoni at the great Venice International Performance Art week in 2016.

-We are honored to finally have the opportunity to present his work in the United States.
+We are honored to invite him here, having the opportunity to present his work in the United States.

 DANCING ON NATURE